orkachlon/todo-pay-attention/README.md

 ### Dependencies

 #### OS
-This program has not been tested on any OS other than windows, however there is no OS specific code so it should run on any standard OS.
+This program has not been tested on any OS other than Windows, however there is no OS specific code so it should run on any standard OS.

 #### Python and Packages
 Python version 3.7 is required with the following packages: